Cirkit Designer Logo

 Q: Can I use the 16x2 I2C LCD with a 3.3V microcontroller?

-Q: How do I change the I2C address of the LCD?
+Q: How do I display custom characters on the LCD?

 Q: Can I connect multiple I2C devices to the same microcontroller?

 A: Yes, as long as each device has a unique I2C address.
-Use an I2C scanner to identify addresses and avoid conflicts.
+Use an I2C multiplexer if address conflicts occur.